johnwoo-nl/emproto/README.md

 While the OEM app insists on reconnecting via bluetooth regularly, that seems to be an app issue; the charger does in fact remain fully functional on the network once the Wi-Fi connection is correctly configured.

+## Requirements

+- Nodejs 20.14.10 or newer.
+- Build toolchain or runtime supporting ES6 modules.
+- Typescript to build (`tsc`), for now.
+Once an npm package will be created with prebuilt JS, JS will also suffice on the app side.

 ## Installation

 There is no npm package yet; for now, you can use the protocol handler library by cloning the repository and adding a filesystem dependency.